everestso/everestso/README.md

 ## MORE MESSES Lingering from French Imperialism in Asia!

+### How  Horrible:

+**In 1962, the International Court of Justice (ICJ) ruled that the temple lies within Cambodian territory, citing a 1907 French-drawn map based on an agreement to follow the watershed line.
+Thailand contested the map’s validity, claiming it had not accepted the delineation knowingly.
+Nonetheless, the ICJ concluded that Thailand had implicitly accepted the map and ordered it to withdraw its forces and return any artefacts taken from the temple since 1954.**

 [Lingering MESSES of FRANCE'S Imperialism in Southeast Asia](https://timesofindia.indiatimes.com/world/rest-of-world/thailand-cambodia-clash-intensifies-with-rocket-strikes-what-triggered-it-how-a-hindu-temple-is-at-the-centre-of-it/articleshow/122877779.cms)

 [Father Figures](https://youtu.be/m_9hfHvQSNo?si=jU3c8loimhiupnbk&t=275) ==> [Ghislaine w/  Weather](https://youtu.be/xb69EFw_aQc?si=8qmQKr3wVlbtAlQI&t=22) ==============>> [Confusion .. ](https://youtu.be/KYZlT2iYRh8?si=GZ6UOIG8oWgh8gxC&t=198) ( [MORE FASHION](https://youtu.be/tWI__VOqquY?si=grpIvoUtHL95-WNd) / [Risks](https://youtu.be/Ocud-x8Ocuo?si=9yUqbkpVaTJpnNyr)  )